eclipse-sdv-blueprints/companion-application/deploy-seat-adjuster.md

 ```

 and copy the [manifest from below](#seat-applicationjson).
 You can save the file with `strg+s` and close the window with `strg+q`.

+Inside the manifest file, you need to adapt the reference to your seat application container image by modifying `image.name`.
+For more details on the URL for the container image, see the paragraph on using `kanto-cm create` above.

 You can create the file on the development machine and copy it via scp too:

 `scp -P 2222 myapp.json root@localhost:/data/var/containers/manifests/`